Menu

 Where is kansai region?

-The most commonly accepted composition remains as follows: Kyoto Prefecture, Osaka Prefecture, Hyogo Prefecture, Nara Prefecture, Shiga Prefecture and Wakayama Prefecture.
-Kansai is bordered to the north by the Sea of Japan, the Pacific Ocean to the south of the Kii Peninsula.
-It encompasses the entire largest freshwater lake in the archipelago which is Lake Biwa.
+The typical arrangement, which is widely accepted, is Kyoto Prefecture, Osaka Prefecture, Hyogo Prefecture, Nara Prefecture, Shiga Prefecture and Wakayama Prefecture.
+Kansai is bordered by the Sea of Japan to the north and the Pacific Ocean to the south of the Kii Peninsula.
+It includes the country’s largest freshwater lake, Lake Biwa.

 What are the good benefits of eating warabi mochi?